vildekristine99/DAT110-oblig2/README.md

 **TODO: Figure **

-Both the `Broker` and the `Dispatcher` runs as stopable-threads as implemented by the Stopable-class in Stopable.java:
+Both the `Broker` and the `Dispatcher` runs as Stopable-threads as implemented by the Stopable-class in Stopable.java:

 ```java
 public abstract class Stopable extends Thread {